cyevgeniy/evg.moe/content/js/own-signals/index.md

 But signals as containers for values are not very useful, though.
-We want to be able to perform some actions when signal's internal value changes.
+We want to be able to perform some actions when signal's internal value changed.
 For this, we'll create a function named `on`:

 ```js
 const s = createSignal(12)